-Objective 5: Accelerate Infrastructure Maintenance and Replacement
+Objective 5: Accelerate Infrastructure Maintenance & Replacement

 - Uninterrupted water, wastewater, reclaimed water, and stormwater services

 - Maintain appropriate water system redundancy for both infrastructure and power

 - Investment and rates based on the full cost of service, including long-term investment needs